How classic car-friendly is your state?

 Total Grade: 750

-Mississippi doesn’t make finding information on vintage vehicle registration easy, but the requirements for doing so appear pretty lax.
+Mississippi doesn’t make finding information on vintage vehicle registration all that easy, but the requirements for doing so appear pretty lax.
 There’s not much on the state’s Department of Revenue site except for the fact that yes, you can get an antique tag, and the fee is $28.
 We looked for any kind of requirements and couldn’t find any.
 We’d assume that there’s a year cap, but good luck finding it.

 8. Alabama